geddski/csstyle/README.md

 ### Modifiers
 specificity: 0020
-Modifiers used in combination with elements get a specificity of 0030
+Modifiers used in combination with elements get a specificity of 00x0 depending on the amount of nesting.
+Nest to your heart's content.

 ### Tweaks
 specificity: 0110